Select your local site for products and services by region

 Mortgage-related and asset-backed securities are subject to the risks of the mortgages and assets underlying the securities.
 Other related risks include prepayment risk, which is the risk that the securities may be prepaid, potentially resulting in the reinvestment of the prepaid amounts into securities with lower yields.

-Below investment grade fixed income securities may be subject to greater risks (including the risk of default) than other fixed income securities.
+Below investment grade fixed-income securities may be subject to greater risks (including the risk of default) than other fixed-income securities.

 Foreign and emerging market securities may be subject to greater political, economic, environmental, credit, currency and information risks.
-Foreign securities may be subject to higher volatility than US securities, due to varying degrees of regulation and limited liquidity.
+Foreign securities may be subject to higher volatility than US securities due to varying degrees of regulation and limited liquidity.
 These risks are magnified in emerging markets.

 Currency exchange rates between the US dollar and foreign currencies may cause the value of the fund's investments to decline.

-Inflation protected securities move with the rate of inflation and carry the risk that in deflationary conditions (when inflation is negative) the value of the bond may decrease.
+Inflation-protected securities move with the rate of inflation and carry the risk that in deflationary conditions (when inflation is negative), the value of the bond may decrease.

 An exchange-traded fund, or ETF, is a marketable security that tracks an index, commodity, bond, or a basket of assets like an index fund.
 ETFs trade like common stock on a stock exchange and experience price fluctuations throughout the day as they are bought and sold.
 Short-term fixed income ETFs invest in fixed income securities with durations between one and five years.
+Unlike passive investments, there are no indexes that an active investment attempts to track or replicate.
+Thus, the ability of an active investment to achieve its objectives will depend on the effectiveness of the investment manager.

 Fixed income insights